Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 The big Mozart attraction is Mozart’s House at No. 9 Getreidegasse in the heart of Salzburg’s old city.
 Tour the house to see items of everyday life from the period, memorabilia that documents Mozart’s life in Salzburg, and several historical instruments.

 To get the lay of the land quickly, consider signing up for a tour of the city that includes Mozart’s house.
-This tour also includes a tour of the Mirabell Gardens.
+This tour also includes the Mirabell Gardens.

 Concert-Going in Austria